jlylekim/jlylekim.github.io/README.md

 - https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7

 ## How to deploy on Github pages:
-- in ../Rice/website repository, run $hugo
+- in `../Rice/website` repository, run $hugo
-- this will create "public" repository.
+- this will create `public` repository.
 This is the Git repo.
 - git add .
 - git commit -m "blah"
 - git push origin master